• Skip to primary navigation

 The thing about a frittata is that it can have so many variations.
 A frittata's ingredients can be whatever you have in your fridge or need to use up.

-I choose to focus on zucchini, as we are getting it out of our garden, and I always am looking for great ways to use it up.
+I choose to focus on zucchini, as we are getting it out of our garden, and I always look for great ways to use it.
 Zucchini bread is great, and I love grilling fresh zucchini, but a frittata is perfect for this kind of vegetable.
 You can also use other veggies.

 Vegetable Substitutes or Additions